 The Saguaro cactus which grows in the Sonoran desert is being destroyed.
 To think that under Arizona law, someone convicted of cutting down or damaging a Saguaro cactus could face up to 25-years in prison.
-The sacred burial site of the Tohono O’odham people are being blown up to make space for the wall.
+The sacred burial site of the Tohono O’odham people is being blown up to make space for the wall.
 Then there are quite a few endangered animal species that will suffer.

 The Mexican Gray Wolf, which is the smallest of its species, is seeing its habitat reduced.
 In the late 1970s, America in collaboration with Mexico tried their best to save this wolf.
 Seven Mexican gray wolves were captured and bred in captivity.
 Now the total population of Mexican Gray Wolves are some 131 and are all descendants of those initial 7.

 The wall will cut through the wolf population’s habitat and hinder a recovery to healthy genetic diversity.
 At the moment this little group is mainly brothers and sisters, and isolating this population is unhealthy as it will force inbreeding.

 The Peninsular Bighorn Sheep will not benefit from the wall and neither will aquatic species like the Quitobaquito pupfish or the Sonoyta mud turtle.
 To build this wall vast amounts of groundwater are required.
 Some estimate it as being as much as 50 million gallons (75 Olympic swimming pools).

 Questions arise regarding the safety of the habitat of the mud turtle, which only has two habitats, and the pupfish which live in one of the mud turtle habitats.
 Where are the turtle and the pupfish going to live?
 Let’s face it, this wall is a killer and we should stop it.

 Something one should not forget is that border monitoring control vehicles, the noise of trucks and helicopters, all this will frighten wildlife far away from their habitat.
-The use of high-intensity floodlights and air pollution will also disturb and diminish wildlife.
+Using high-intensity floodlights and air pollution will also disturb and diminish wildlife.
 Do you want that to happen?

 Source: Sierra Club, article by Garet Bleir, Feb 18, 2020